ymkn/YM60A/README.md

 # YM60A

-An ANSI layout for Japanese 60% hot swappable custom mechanical keyboard PCB powered by RP2040.
+An ANSI-style layout for use on Japanese 106/109 layouts 60% hot swappable custom mechanical keyboard PCB powered by RP2040.
 Suitable for most Poker-compatible 60% keyboard cases.

 ![YM60A Art](image/ym60a_art.jpg)